 - 42. There are two main methods of data collection: online and telephone.
 Ipsos operates a live, open-access website, so that students can log in and complete the survey, in addition to the option to respond by following the link in a personalised email.
 The aim of the site is to verify the identity of students at the point of logging in; once students have completed the survey and their response is validated, they will be automatically removed from the target list and not contacted again.
 To enable this, and to enable efficient working of the survey more generally, providers should adhere to the deadline for supplying student contact details. - 43.
 Although there are two methods of data collection, we are committed to reducing the amount of telephone contact.
-However, telephoning remains an essential element of the survey and will continue, so we ask all providers to supply each student's mobile number and any other alternative contact number that is held. - 44.
-To monitor responses and to process data for analysis and reporting, we link all responses to STUDENT\ID.
-Telephone interviewers will have automatic access to identifiers.
-Once students have completed the survey, they will be removed from the target list and not contacted again. - 45.
-Throughout the process Ipsos will send reminders to students who have not responded.
+However, telephoning remains an essential element of the survey and will continue, so all providers are expected to provide each student's mobile telephone number and any other alternative contact number that is held. - 44.
+To monitor responses and to process data for analysis and reporting, we link all responses to students' ILR learner reference number or known student identifiers.